stylebash/Keymeleon/README.md

 #### Cheatsheets module ####
 - (V2) make users able to load cheat sheets online
 #### V2 ####
+- Allow a default keymap, triggered outside program functions and if unset in the current active window.
 - Users won't have to config anything in **keymeleon_programFunctions_module.ahk**
 #### V3 ####
 - Users won't have to touch any code.